rocicorp/diff-server/README.md

 ## Host-Proof Hosting

-One challenge with the system as proposed is that customers must either run the Replicant Service inside their datacenter and take on the ops burden for that, or else rely on replicant.io.
-This latter case is tempting, but means that replicant.io will see the customer's user data.
+One challenge with the system as proposed is that customers must either run the Replicant Service inside their datacenter and take on the ops burden for that, or else rely on replicate.to.
+This latter case is tempting, but means that replicate.to will see the customer's user data.

 A solution to this problem would be change the Replicant Service to store only an ordered log of transaction functions and